Press "Enter" to skip to content

 What’s important to note is that all frequencies below the resonant peak, what we call mids and bass in the guitar world, remain unchanged.
 This means that all cables perform identically below the resonant frequency no matter what what or how they made.
 This also means that all cables with the same total capacitance value sound exactly the same.
 (See here for a great explanation and demonstration of this at the Ovni Labs website.)

 This means there is nothing you can do to get “deeper more articulate bass“.
-Note that “deeper” here implies “more at lower frequencies”, which is simply not possible from any passive device or circuit (which can only give you less of anything).
+Note that “deeper” here implies “more at lower frequencies”, which is simply not possible from any passive device or circuit which can only give you less of anything.
+“Articulate” here means nothing at all.

 And let’s not forget cable length.
-Cable capacitance (and thus the frequency response of our guitar to amp circuit) depends on the length of the cable.
-Double the cable length and you get double the capacitcance, which means loss of high frequencies.
-Two pieces of the same cable of different length will sound different.
-Dean Markley’s 30 ft long cable will sound very noticeably darker than their 10 ft cable.
+Cable capacitance (and thus the frequency response of our passive guitar to amplifier circuit) depends on the length of the cable.
+Double the cable length and you get double the capacitance, which means a loss of high frequencies.
+Two pieces of the same cable of different lengths will sound different.
+A 30 ft long cable from any manufacturer will sound obviously darker than a 10 ft cable.
 This alone is enough to negate Dean Markley’s claims – they can’t claim both cables have “super brilliant tone“.

 If Dean Markley would tell us the capacitance per foot of their cables we’d know how they compare to some other cables on the market at different lengths.
 Sadly, they are one of too many instrument cable sellers that don’t offer that information.
 For me, all this magical verbiage in their press release tells me precisely nothing.

-And then there is active electronics, as in instruments with active pickups, or using the cable to connect a non-true bypass effect pedal and an amplifier input.
+And then there is active electronics, as in instruments with active pickups, or using the cable to connect a a buffered output device (such as an effect pedal) and an amplifier input.
 Active circuits have a low output impedance, a few tens or hundreds of ohms.
 Why?
 So that any high-frequency loss due to cable capacitance is avoided for cable lengths shorter than about 50 feet.
-As we saw with the Ovni labs webpage above, all cables perform identically under these conditions.
+All instrument cables perform 100% identically under these conditions (as we saw with the Ovni labs webpage above).
 Also see this excellent demonstration by Pete Thorn and Thomas Nordegg, and this longer discussion by Dave and Mick of “That Pedal Show”, of how cable length affects high frequency loss and how active buffer circuits cures it.
 Again, note that only the high frequencies change, not the lows or mids.

 Remember this from the press release: “”…a quick blast of liquid nitrogen that tightens the cables’ molecular structure, removing transient material that produces harsh highs and muddy lows“?
 That sounds like impressive science to some but I need Dean Markley to explain it, because my scienctific background includes enough polymer science and metallurgy that my baloney detection alarm is ringing loudly.
 What is the “transient material” you refer to?
 What is “molecular tightening“, i.e. what phase change could occur in a polymer or pure metallic copper due to a “quick blast of liquid nitrogen” that won’t revert to its previous state when the cable returns to room temperature?
 How would this change the cable capacitance and produce the results you claim?
 If you can’t answer these questions with a plausible, testable explanation you can not make the claim.

 So, you see now why I describe this marketing as pseudoscientific bullshit?
-Monster Cable Inc do this too; their “time correct windings” and “magnetic flux tube technology” are somewhat based in real science but applied in a situation where it makes not one iota of difference.
+Monster Cable Inc do this too; their “time correct windings” and “magnetic flux tube technology” are bullshit wrapped in something resembling real science but applied in a situation where the real science wouldn’t make any difference.

-And this angers me because it takes advantage of people, who through no fault of their own, lack the specific technical knowledge to know that these are empty claims.
+And this angers me because it takes advantage of people, who through no fault of their own, lack the specific advanced technical knowledge to know that these are nonsense empty claims.
 People work hard to pay the costs of pursuing their musical hobby or profession and these companies will blatantly lie to them to get their money.
 Confirmation bias in audio is so ingrained in the human brain, so difficult to avoid, that “emperor’s new clothes” are a really easy sell: in the absence of an easily recognisable difference, we believe we hear what we expect to hear.
-This is a pervasive problem throughout the guitar industry, and pro audio, and has been for a very long time.
+When we spend money on something, our brains are even more invested in falsely perceiving what we expect to hear.
+This is a pervasive problem throughout the guitar, pro audio, and audiophile markets and has been for a very long time.
 But that doesn’t make it any less unethical or immoral.

 OK.
 Time to give Dean Markley some “benefit of the doubt”.

-Stand by your product for what it really is!
+Stand by their product for what it really is without lying to anyone.

 Do that and you will win lasting brand loyalty and respect.

-Updated 24 Nov 2017: Edited, one or two typos fixed, tightened up and shortened some paragraphs.
+Updated May 2024: Edited a few typos fixed, tightened up and shortened some paragraphs.